 Map it down

 After you know what you are looking for try deciding where you need to look.
-Based on what kind of location you are interested in and how far you are willing to locate yourself draw a radius based circle on a map.
-You will be surprised to know while a location can be of the same distance from your work one place is cheaper than the other.
+Based on what kind of location you are interested in and how far you are willing to locate yourself draw a radius-based circle on a map.
+You will be surprised to know while a location can be the same distance from your work one place is cheaper than the other.
 You can also base your mapping solely on which areas of the city offer cheaper rents.
 Whichever merit you use mapping is still very important.
 This will help you pin down the exact area in your city you need to look in.

-You can look in a newspaper, talk to friends, or get help from a real estate agent.
+You can look in a newspaper, talk to friends, find on property portals or get help from a real estate agent.
 If you are hiring a real estate agent make sure you discuss their commission beforehand and communicate your need to them very clearly.
 Don’t be embarrassed to let them know if you are on a small budget.
 It’s their job to dig in whatever fits your pocket and needs.
 You will be paying them exactly for that.
 While hunting, make sure you visit the location in person and do not rely solely on what you are told.

 Inspecting the location